CenturyLinkCloud/APIDocs/Servers/create-server.md

     <tr>
       <td>antiAffinityPolicyId</td>
       <td>string</td>
       <td>ID of the Anti-Affinity policy to associate the server with.
 Only valid for hyperscale servers.
-Available IDs can be retrieved from the <a href="/api-docs/v2#anti-affinity-policies-get-antiaffinity-policies">Get Anti-Affinity Policies</a>API operation.</td>
+Available IDs can be retrieved from the [Get Anti-Affinity Policies](../Anti-Affinity Policies/get-anti-affinity-policies.md"> API operation.</td>
-      <td>No</td>
+      <td>No</td>Â
     </tr>
     <tr>
       <td>customFields</td>